josephmckinsey/editing-with-llms/README.md

 - `--dry-run`: Print prompts without calling LLM
 - `--char-limit INTEGER`: Warn if input exceeds this many characters (default: 50000)
 - `--help`: Show this message and exit.

+## TODO Improvements

+- Being able to reuse an LLM may allow you to have lower costs.
+For instance, you may ask for typos, get 10 errors, then you say "fixed", and it gives another 10.
+This can save on costs.
+Just being able to drop into "chat" mode is helpful often.
+- Simliarly, being able to combine multiple checks may be helpful in many instances, although I expect that to reduce performance.

 ## License
 MIT License